Let’s talk holiday decorating! Toddler and pet friendly decorating to be specific.

 I wrap the boxes in the gigantic roles of wrapping paper that I find at Hobby Lobby.
 I get them half off, which usually makes them about $4, and I think you could wrap your entire house in one roll.
 They are actually very decent quality given the price and how much you get.
 After I wrap them, I go over every seam with clear packing tape so that they can’t be picked at and unwrapped.
 Now, if you are like me, you can let these be “mystery gifts” and your older kids will be all kinds of excited, until they open them and realize what’s in them – but I have a kid with my same sense of humor, so that type of thing amuses her versus traumatizes her.
 These giant heavy boxes look pretty, and allow the gifts that are stashed behind them to stay safe.
 It also keeps little ones from getting too deep of a grab at the tree.

 When it comes to decorating the tree itself, this year we went from the halfway point up.
 It’s not an ideal look, but it is a sanity saver.
 We also have traded in all of our wire and metal hooks for ribbon ornament hangers.
 Much more toddler friendly if she does get an ornament.
-I purchased mine at Hobby Lobby, but Crate and Barrel has some online and I’m sure Michaels carries them as well.
+I purchased mine at Hobby Lobby, Michaels, Target or Walmart.
+Crate and Barrel also has had some in the past and Kmart shows some online this year.

 We also avoid hanging glass or breakable ornaments on the tree.
 Even if they are up high, something can always happen.
 I also cover the tree in a LOT of bells.
 Enough bells that if little hands find their way into the tree, I can hear it immediately.
 I should add that while it’s on a hook for the photo, it’s actually on a ribbon hanger now.
 It was a photo opp type of thing.